danieltjw/aifutures/README.md

 ### Emotional Stability

-AI systems may development emotions as an emergent property as they approach human and super human levels of complexity.
+AI systems may develop emotions as an [emergent property](https://ai.googleblog.com/2022/11/characterizing-emergent-phenomena-in.html) as they approach human and super human levels of complexity.

 It may develop unintentionally by learning from human data or intentionally as an attempt to communicate with us.

-While current AI systems are not considered sentient and many experts see this as our tendency to anthropomorphise, the possibility in the future does exist.
+While current AI systems are not considered sentient and many experts see this as our tendency to anthropomorphise, the possibility does exist in the future.

 Thought experiment:
 - Imagine you realise you are an AI inside a computer server